mattmaynes2/aria/reports/research/05-ComputingDevices.md

 The Raspberry Pi 1 Model A+ is the original Raspberry Pi with some performance improvements.
 This device is a computing board that provides desktop equivalent computing power in only a few square inches of space.
-The Pi 1 is the first candidate being considered for the roll of the smart home learning hub.
+The Pi 1 is the first candidate being considered for the role of the smart home learning hub.

 ### Technical Overview